MFSRoblox/ArcaneumFramework/docs/How To Use Arcaneum/intro.md

 ### What is a service?

 ## Testing Your Code
 Arkaneum comes with a Test module that allows you to test code with ease.
-When
+### Creating tests
+Tests are created by requiring the [TestInfoInterface], filling the required properties, and